IITDBGroup/cs525-docker/README.md

 ## Package Requests

-Please use the course's google group to request additional packages to be installed.
+Please use the issue tracker of this repository to request packages to be added to the image.